 Vejer de la Frontera, Andalucia

-"The Crown of the Costa de la Luz." - Reviewed by Miguel
+"The Crown of the Costa de la Luz." - Reviewed by Lisa

 I first visited Vejer 30+ years ago (of course, I was a mere child!) and hadn’t been back for many years.
 I was fearful, therefore, of what I might find there today.
 Would the history still be intact?
 Would it be overrun with tacky tourism?
 Would I be able to find an authentic plate of Boquerones Fritos? (fried anchovies)